 I moved back east and attended seminary at Princeton Theological Seminary.
 In addition to my coursework, I interned at the Madison Ave.
 Presbyterian Church in New York City and St. Luke’s Episcopal Hospital in Houston.
 I received my Masters of Divinity in May 2001 and since then, have served Presbyterian churches in Hopewell, NJ and Ivyland, PA and since 2011, Cranford.
 From those experiences, I have felt called to equip churches to serve as extended families in support of all of God’s children, providing a community where folks know they are loved and remembered, and a place they can call home as they grow in their discipleship to Jesus.

-Sharing my life with me are my wife Ashley and our children Jamie, Tia and Andrew.
+Sharing my life with me are my wife Ashley and our children Jamie, Tia, Andrew and Cora.
 My kids, like all children who come to FPCC – and there are a lot of them! – are shown love and guidance by so many caring Christian brothers and sisters.
 I could not ask for a more nurturing environment for my children!
 Ashley is a great wife and mom and has worked as a social worker and advocate for foster children, people affected by HIV/AIDS, and children challenged by autism.
-She is now serving as FPCC’s Youth Fellowship Coordinator and to that, she brings a passion for Bible study and mission work, having herself served in Kenya, Zambia, Mexico, and the Dominican Republic.
+She brings a passion for Bible study and mission work, having herself served in Kenya, Zambia, Mexico, and the Dominican Republic.

 So there’s a little information about me.
 I do look forward to the ministry that we’ll share together in the years ahead here in Cranford.
 It’s certainly an exciting time and there is much to do!
 Do not hesitate to give me a call or drop me a line any time you want to talk about life, God, our ministry… Until then, know that you are, indeed, so loved.